-Student 9.
-If not dismissed, can file a grievance with the SSW Committee on Students (if criteria outlined in the Student Handbook are met).
-10. Can voluntarily withdraw from the program at any time.
-11. If dismissed from the program, can appeal the decision to the Associate Dean for Academic Affairs.
-Information about reinstatement can be found in the MSW Student Handbook.
 Director of Field Education or Assistant Director of Field Education 12.
 If a determination is made to allow the student to interview, sends notification letter to student within 10 calendar days, detailing recommendations discussed at the review meeting, including steps that should be taken by the student.
-Field Education staff member responsible for the placement process 13.
+Field Education faculty/staff member responsible for the placement process 13.
 Members of the Field Team discuss with student written recommendations detailed at the review meeting before arranging placement interview.
 Members of the Field Team will make the decision about placement location based on their assessment of the student's professional development needs.
 While field personnel will attempt to replace a student right away, due to agency availability it may not be possible to restart field until the following semester.
-The original choice process will not be repeated.
+Field education faculty/staff will identify a placement interview based on placement availability and with the student's educational goals in mind.
+Students will not, however, be able to select particular agencies.